The Pi Bike

 During the development process, prototypes were produced from simple materials, such as cardboard and plywood.
 Once the design of the frame was finalised, a resin prototype was cast for testing.

 For the finished product, we cast the frame from carbon fibre material, which offers exactly the characteristics needed for a strong, sleek, lightweight bike frame.
-We fitted wheels, a high-end crank set, and racing handlebars, and the finished bike was ready for its grand reveal.
+We fitted wheels, a high-end crank set, and racing handlebars, and the finished bike was ready for its reveal.